SKEPT1K/homeation/README.md

   callback(err, render);
 }
 ```
-`<string>err`: Provide an insightful error message for homeation to relay.
-`<json>body`: Allows the module to send data to a predefined template.
-  * `body.data`: Attach values from sensors.

 ##### render
 As creating a one size fits all UI can be tough, homeation requires modules provide their own UI.